WYAM (AM): History

 The station has previously aired Gospel music and Oldies formats.
 Until June 1, 1994, the station's call sign was WHRT.

 Another station in the Huntsville market, WTAK-FM, was assigned the WYAM call letters from November 15, 1991 until July 6, 1993.

 Ownership

 In September 1999, WYAM was sold to Priority Communications LLC (Danis L. Willingham and James D. Early, members) by WAJF Inc. (d/b/a Grass Roots American Inc.) for a reported sale price of $75,000.
-In September 2003, Priority Communications consummated its transfer of the WYAM license to Decatur Communications Properties LLC, the station's current owner.
+In September 2003, Priority Communications consummated its transfer of the WYAM license to Decatur Communications Properties LLC.

+In 2022, the Wileys announced their intention to retire after selling WYAM radio and television, which were listed for $3.4 million.
+The stations were sold to Pelham, Alabama–based Signal Mountain Broadcasting in a deal that was completed on January 7, 2026.